Kaltsoon/nosql/material/3-mongo-operations.md

 3. Display the number of books by each author
 4. Display the number of book copies by each author
 5. Display the number of book copies in the "Fantasy" category.
 Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator

-### Deleting documents

-Read the [Delete Documents](https://www.mongodb.com/docs/manual/tutorial/remove-documents/) guide.
-Then, implement and execute the following queries in MongoDB Shell:

-1. Delete the book "Pride and Prejudice"
-2. Delete all the books which have 0 copies

 > [!IMPORTANT]
 > Exercise 👨‍💻: Save the mentioned two queries to a file.